ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -u copy when source is newer than destination cp [[:upper:]]* moves all files beginning with an uppercase letter not cp but mv
+cp -u copy when source is newer than destination cp [[:upper:]]* moves all files beginning with an uppercase letter not cp but mv rm *~ deletes all files in the current working directory that end with ~